galaxyproject/training-material/topics/admin/tutorials/upgrading/tutorial.md

 # Finding the latest release version

 So, we have found out which version we are running on our server.
 But what is the current latest version of Galaxy that is available?
 There are quite a few ways of finding out.

-* Galaxy is released 3 times per year.
-If the time of year is around January/February, April/May or September/October there may be a new release about to be announced.
 * You can check the Galaxy Project Newsletter and home page [https://galaxyproject.org](https://galaxyproject.org)

-Probably the easiest way of finding the version number of the latest release is via the extensive Galaxy Documentation Website located at: [https://docs.galaxyproject.org](https://docs.galaxyproject.org).
+* Probably the easiest way of finding the version number of the latest release is via the extensive Galaxy Documentation Website located at: [https://docs.galaxyproject.org](https://docs.galaxyproject.org).

 This site shows all of the release notes of all the available Galaxy versions and always has the latest release at the top of the list.

 ![Screenshot of the Galaxy documentation webpage showing the release versions](../../images/galaxy_doc_releases.png "Screenshot of the Galaxy documentation webpage (<a href="https://docs.galaxyproject.org">https://docs.galaxyproject.org</a>) showing the release versions.
 The latest version is at the top of the 'Releases' list.")

-We can see from this page that the latest release version of Galaxy is *21.01* (at the time of writing.)
+We can see from this page that the latest release version of Galaxy is *25.1* (at the time of writing.)

 > <question-title>What is the current latest version?</question-title>
 > As previously mentioned, the current latest release of Galaxy may not be *21.01*.
 What version is the latest that you can see?